unixwzrd/oobabooga-macOS/macOS_Apple_Silicon_QuickStart.md

 conda install pytorch torchvision torchaudio -c pytorch
 ```

-Add the --upgrade flag to upgrade any of these.
+Add the --upgrade flag to upgrade any of the pip or conda commands.

 Remember to create clones of your Conda environments at various stages to easily roll back to a previous state if something goes wrong.